UnosquareCOE/claude-code-telemetry-installer/README.md

 ### Using .env files

-The installation script looks for configuration in the following order:
+The installation script loads configuration from files in this order:

 1. `.env` file in the current directory (if exists)
 2. `.env.example` file as fallback

+Command-line flags override values from both files.
 To customize your configuration:

 ```bash
 # Copy the example and modify as needed